Is There a Dimmer Outlook Ahead for Desktop Metal Inc. (DM)?

-Desktop Metal Inc. (NYSE:DM) went down by -14.29% from its latest closing price compared to the recent 1-year high of $15.48.
-The company’s stock price has collected -5.79% of loss in the last five trading sessions.
+Desktop Metal Inc. (NYSE:DM) went up by 17.50% from its latest closing price compared to the recent 1-year high of $15.48.
+The company’s stock price has collected -52.88% of loss in the last five trading sessions.
 The Wall Street Journal reported on 03/15/21 that Caesars Entertainment, GenMark, Eli Lilly: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Desktop Metal Inc. (NYSE :DM) Right Now?